kitnato/neverquest/source/data/manual.md

 #### Weapons

 Weapons are the main way of fighting monsters.
 Every weapon type and class has specific modifiers, as well as various tradeoffs for wielding them.
+Taking 2 slots mean an [shield](#shields) can no longer be equipped.

 ##### Melee weapons